wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (3) The concepts of residence and nationality, and the application of those concepts in cases where there are several applicants or where the applicants are not the same for all the designated States, are defined in the Regulations.

-### Article 10 The Receiving Office
+### Article 10---The Receiving Office

 The international application shall be filed with the prescribed receiving Office, which will check and process it as provided in this Treaty and the Regulations.

-### Article 11 Filing Date and Effects of the International Application
+### Article 11---Filing Date and Effects of the International Application

 *   (1) The receiving Office shall accord as the international filing date the date of receipt of the international application, provided that that Office has found that, at the time of receipt: